moscovium-mc/readme-guestbook/README.md

 ---

 > [!NOTE]
-> **Guidelines:** Be creative, say what's up, rep your crew.
-Keep it respectful—no spam or malicious content.
+> **Guidelines:** Drop your message, shout out your crew, be authentic.
+No URLs, no spam bots, minimum 10 characters.
+Keep it real—entries flagged as spam won't appear in the guestbook.

 > [!TIP]
 > **Fully automated:** Issue opened → bot responds → auto-closes → README updates.
+Anti-spam filters active—legit entries only.

 ---